Your feedback has been sent to our team.

 3.77

 The second in a two-semester introduction to modern Chinese.
 All four basic skills (listening, speaking, reading, and writing) are equally stressed.
 Course is not intended for native or near-native speakers of Chinese.
-Prerequisite: CHIN 1010 or equivalent background (as demonstrated in the department's placement test).
+Prerequisites: Must have earned a grade of C or above in CHIN 1010 OR have equivalent background approved by the instructor through placement evaluation.
+Contact Chinese language program director Prof. Ran Zhao (rz4e@virginia.edu) for information about the placement evaluation.

 4.40